YaleMRRC/YaleNeuroConnect/README.md

          1.7.
 Once your package is ready to be downloaded, open the NDA Download Manager Tool and download your data.

    Please note that the data was formatted to comply with NDA standards.
+Subject IDs may appear in multiple rows where different subsets of data are populated.
+When this occurs, all relevant entries for the subject should be considered collectively, as they represent different aspects of the same visit or assessment."

 (** For journal reviewers only, the NDA files are available under https://yaleedu-my.sharepoint.com/:f:/g/personal/anja_samardzija_yale_edu/Et42uaGqJlBKuiaYfQ5HaW4BaS5-awD6ZZJzyGgtAwPXBw?e=JnKASs with the password included in the manuscript submission ** this text will be removed once the manuscript is published).